janherm/parR/README.md

 # parR
-Calculates the best values of parallel/series resistors, to achieve a value outside the E24 range.
-Sometimes you need a resistor value outside the E24 range.
-When it's critical, for instance in filter design, you'll have to rely on parallel (or series) resistors.
-Often a time consuming task.
-This simple but straightforward utility calculates the very best solution for any target value, assuming one, or two resp. three resistors in parallel.
-To enhance the precision, an optional series resistor is advised.
-Nothing special, just a time saver.
+If a resistor value, (a [big] detailed value or one outside the E24 range) is needed, a solution is to place resistors in parallel or in series.
+This app examines both solutions.
+Parallel resistors: All possible combinations of two and three resistors are inspected.
+The very best solution is presented.
+If unsuccessful, the app lowers the target value in one Ohm steps, down to -5%.
+If relevant, an extra series resistor is advised.
+Series resistors: Three different algorithms are executed.
+It depends on the target value whether the outcomes differ or not.
+All calculated arrays are presented.
+It is up to the end user to select his/her most appropriate outcome.
+In the rare case of little success, it may help to start with a somewhat (acceptable) higher target value.